AppFlowy-IO/AppFlowy/doc/CONTRIBUTING.md

 If your Pull Request was accepted as it fixes a bug, adds functionality, or makes AppFlowy's codebase significantly easier to use or understand, congratulations!
 You are now an official contributor to AppFlowy.
 Get in touch with us ([link](https://tally.so/r/mKP5z3)) to receive the very special Contributor T-shirt!

-Proudly wear your T-shirt and show it to us by tagging @appflowy on Twitter
+Proudly wear your T-shirt and show it to us by tagging [@appflowy](https://twitter.com/appflowy) on Twitter.

 [Back to TOC](#table-of-contents)

 ## Code of Conduct

-Please report a code of conduct violation to annie@appflowy.io Let's encourage the behavior we want to see in the world and constantly foster a welcoming environment!
+Please report a code of conduct violation to annie@appflowy.io.
+Let's encourage the behavior we want to see in the world and constantly foster a welcoming environment!

 [Contributor Covenant](https://www.contributor-covenant.org/version/2/0/code_of_conduct/)